dataspread/dataspread-web/README.md

 ## Tomcat Method

-To host DataSpread locally on Tomcat, you can either use one of the pre-build WAR files, available [here][warlink], or build the WAR file yourself from the source.
+To host DataSpread locally on Tomcat, you can either use one of the pre-built WAR files, available [here][warlink], or build the WAR file yourself from the source.

 ### Required Software